Difference-restriction algebras of partial functions: axiomatisations and representations: Introduction

-Can such results be organised into a general framework in the spirit of Boolean algebras with operators?
-In this paper we investigate algebras of partial functions in a signature that could be a candidate to be the equivalent of the Boolean signature in this framework.
-The signature is: \emph{relative complement} and \emph{domain restriction}.
-We have chosen the signature so as to provide us with two things: \begin{itemize} \item a well-behaved order structure, \item compatibility information. \end{itemize} We show that the abstract class of isomorphs of such algebras of partial functions is axiomatised by a finite number of equations (\Cref{axiomatisation}).
+We show that the abstract class of isomorphs of such algebras of partial functions is axiomatised by a finite number of equations (\Cref{axiomatisation}).
 One might term this abstract class the class of `compatibility algebras'.
 Our signature is relatively unusual in that it does not include the composition operation on partial functions.
 But we envisage a future theory of `compatibility algebras with operators', in which familiar operators on partial functions, such as \emph{composition}, \emph{range}, and \emph{converse} may be treated.

 For the case of discrete dualities, one can make the following observation.
 First note that the duality between complete and atomic Boolean algebras and sets is a restricted case of a more general \emph{adjunction} between atomic Boolean algebras and sets.
 Then recall that the atomic Boolean algebras are precisely the completely representable Boolean algebras. (\emph{Any} meets that exist become intersections, \emph{any} joins become unions.)
 Hence the adjunction can be viewed in more semantic terms as linking those algebras that are completely representable as fields of sets with the category of sets.